-If you are thinking of going to university then you will need a level 3 qualification and some courses may specify which subjects they accept as entry requirements.
-Some points that you need to take in to consideration;
+If you are thinking of going to university then you will need a level 3 qualification and some courses may specify which subjects, they accept as entry requirements.
+Some points that you need to take into consideration.

-You will usually be asked for 3 A levels or equivalent, such as a BTEC level 3 Extended Diploma.
 Each university or college will have their own entry requirements, including the grades you will need at GCSE and level 3 - check out https://digital.ucas.com/search to find out more about entry requirements.

-- Some universities will not accept BTEC qualifications for certain courses or may require at least one A level alongside it. - If you are taking a BTEC qualification you may have a choice of optional units which units you take may impact on your choice of future course.
+- Some universities will not accept BTEC qualifications for certain courses or may require at least one A level alongside it. - If you are taking a BTEC qualification you may have a choice of optional units which units, you take may impact on your choice of future course.